b3it-innovation/b3runtime-app-android/README.md

 #### Network
 At the moment the app requires the user to have internet connection.
-On start up in order to update locations and questions, when entering the starting checkpoint for fetching the questions and on every checkpoint for saving result to the firebase realtime database.
+On start up in order to update checkpoints and questions, when entering the starting checkpoint for fetching the questions and on every checkpoint for saving result to the Firebase realtime database.
+It's also required for signing in, fetching competitions and for updating the profile.

 ## Code
 ***b3Runtime*** is written in Java 8, with an exception of two classes written in Kotlin.
+Minimum SDK version is at the moment 24.

 ### Project Structure
 To achieve a standardised implementation of methods and handling errors in all *Views* and *ViewModels*,